-ROBERT PLANT: On Travelogue, there's a great version of "Amelia".
+Travelogue, that more recent double album with the orchestra, there's a great version of "Amelia".
 I love that orchestral version.
 If I ever commissioned anybody to look at me for 40 years and then write a song about me, it would be that song, it's all encapsulated there.
-What happened on Travelogue is she revisited a lot of her old songs, but the emotive quality of the voice has changed - as has mine.
+What happened on Travelogue is she revisited a lot of her old songs, but the thing is the emotive quality of the voice has changed - as has mine.
 The voice has to change or you give up, so you have to keep using it.
 There's a lot of muscle involved, but also a lot of it is in the mind, gaining confidence.
-With "Amelia", I love the drama and the thought in the orchestration; it's a beautiful contrast to the emotive quality of the lyrics and combines with her vocal performance.
+That helps you move to a better place.
+With "Amelia", I love also the drama and the thought in the orchestration, it's a beautiful contrast to the emotive quality of the lyrics and combines with her vocal performance.
 It's so beautiful.
-Joni

-"I love the drama and the thought in the orchestration"

-ROBERTPLANT

-had a huge effect on me.
+Joni had a huge effect on me, as she did on a lot of other people.
 Not so much as an influence, but as a really big, strong member of the fraternity that I really admired.
 She was part of that group effecting social change, attempting to embrace and demonstrate an awareness of the circumstances of America through music.
 I think that was a magnificent time, and all power to those people that did that.
 I wouldn't say I aspired to it myself.
 I'm a Black Country boy.

-"She is probably the best writer of us all"

-DAVID CROSBY salutes the genius of Joni
+"She is probably the best writer of us all" DAVID CROSBY salutes the genius of Joni